ShazilK47/Ageno-quiz-app/README.md

-# 🚀 Examverse – Secure Quiz & Exam Platform by Agenoverse
+# 🚀 AgenoQuiz – Secure Quiz & Exam Platform by Agenoverse

 Examverse is a modern web-based exam and quiz platform focused on **security**, **monitoring**, and **scalability**.
 Developed by **Team Agenoverse**, it allows educators to create quizzes, monitor students via webcam/microphone, and securely evaluate responses — all in real time.